Sydney Domestic Airport

 There’s a whole lot of choice when it comes to making your way to or from Sydney Airport.

 Car: Sydney Airport is only 8km from the CBD, a relatively short distance compared to many other major cities and their airports.
-Travel time from the city by car is around 25 minutes in off-peak periods, although in the morning and afternoon ‘rush hour’ your journey is likely to take longer.
+Travel time from the city by car is around 25 minutes in off-peak periods, although in the morning and afternoon rush hour your journey is likely to take longer.

 Taxi: The only place that taxi drivers are allowed to pick up passengers at Sydney Airport is at one of the designated taxi ranks.
 Each terminal has its own sheltered taxi rank, with kerbside supervisors on hand to assist with a seamless transition from the taxi waiting area into a taxi.
 The supervisors can also help you with special requests such as ordering a taxi with a baby capsule or wheelchair access.
 Customers who require accessible taxis are advised to pre-book where possible.

 Train: A fast and convenient way to travel from Sydney Airport to the city and the suburbs is via Sydney’s Airport Train, AirportLink.
-Trains run approximately every ten minutes, with the journey taking less than 15 minutes.
-To use AirportLink, you’ll need to purchase an Opal Card from the station or WHSmith, which you can then use on the rail network anywhere from the Blue Mountains to Bondi.
-As a general guide, an AirportLink ticket from Sydney Airport to Kings Cross or any of the city stations, one-way, is around $19 for an adult and $15 for a child, with children under the age of 4 travelling free.
+Trains run approximately every 10 minutes, with the journey taking less than 15 minutes.
+To use AirportLink, you can either purchase an Opal Card from the station or WHSmith or opt for contactless payment using a debit or credit card to tap on.
+As a general guide, an off-peak trip from the city to Sydney Airport will cost about $20.28 for an adult and $16.97 for a child.

 Rental car: You’ll find all the well-known car rental companies located at the arrivals level at T2 and T3 Domestic Terminals.
 To hire a car, simply ask your Flight Centre Travel Expert to arrange it for you.